Stay in Touch

 Do you have any advice for new writers or anyone just starting out?

-1: Tell us about your latest novel THE SECRET SHE KEEPS.
+1: Tell us about your latest novel WHEN SHE WAS GOOD.

 2: Where did the you come up with the idea for the new novel?

-3: The story is narrated by two women, Agatha and Meghan, who are both pregnant.
+3: The story is narrated by Cyrus Haven and Evie Cormac.
 How did you go about capturing their voices and getting inside their heads?

 4: What made you decide to write psychological thrillers?